slazav/graphene/Readme.md

 INT32, UINT32, INT64, UINT64, FLOAT, DOUBLE.

-Records with 8-bit keys are reserved for database information: data format, database version, description.
+Records with 8-bit keys are reserved for database information: data format, database version, description, filters.
 Records with 16-bit keys are reserved for arbitrary user data.
 These records are not affected by regular get/put commands.